 Have you ever loved a book so much that when you reached The End you didn’t know what next to next begin? –Not because you fell short of another book on your TBR pile, but simply because no book could match up to what you’d just read?

-Well… two months ago, shortly after the release of Duty and Desire on June 2, I came across a Reese Witherspoon, Hello Sunshine Book Club pick—THE HENNA ARTIST—by Internationally Bestselling Author, Alka Joshi, downloaded the book on my Kindle (because I couldn’t wait for 3 days shipping) and was blown away by the story and the author!
+Well… I came across a Reese Witherspoon, Hello Sunshine Book Club pick—THE HENNA ARTIST—by Internationally Bestselling Author, Alka Joshi, downloaded the book on my Kindle (because I couldn’t wait for 3 days shipping) and was blown away by the story and the author!

 The Henna Artist is set in the 1950s in Jaipur, Rajasthan (where I’m from) and travels to the fictitious city of Ajar and back.
 In a period when women were defined solely by their husband’s financial and social standings, the family they married into and were treated second class, the main character Lakshmi Shastri, in her mid-twenties, escapes an abusive marriage and sets out to carve her own destiny as a henna artist.